 Skip to main content

-Smart cities will prioritize sustainable mobility.
+Communities that want to future-proof themselves will prioritize sustainable mobility.

 One of the most exciting elements of intelligent rail systems is their ability to collect and analyze data to help the customer better predict when and exactly where to concentrate their maintenance and repairs — and even warn if a failure is imminent.
 When a physical device requires repair, intelligent rail systems help the operators understand where the wear and tear on the system is located so that they can plan for the repairs ahead of a breakdown.
 Hitachi’s intelligent rail systems can deliver predictive maintenance that helps the operator avoid potential shutdowns — reducing the inconvenience to passengers while saving money.
 In manufacturing, McKinsey estimates that predictive maintenance will create between $500 billion and $700 billion of value for businesses. iii The diagnostics tools in predictive maintenance solutions will identify issues and can help operators fix software issues remotely.
 This means the system can detect and adjust to real-time conditions.
 For example, a major cause of train delays in subway systems occurs when the doors will not close.
 With IoT components such as sensors added to the doors, intelligent rail systems can self-diagnose, identify and locate the problem that needs to be fixed, dramatically reducing such delays.
 An integrated, connected intelligent rail system can also use its data to meet increases in passenger demand.
 For example, Hitachi’s driverless metro system in Copenhagen adjusts the frequency of service by monitoring passenger numbers in real time.
 It detects people flow, adjusting the schedule of trains at peak times by sensing the number of people on the train platforms.
 It automatically sends more trains as needed.
 That means shorter waits, less congestion and a much smoother trip home after a big sporting event, for instance.
 And this translates to happier passengers who are more likely to use that transit system again.

 Transit authorities could also reduce congestion and improve the travel experience for passengers by partnering with local vendors in creative ways.
 Imagine getting an alert on your smartphone offering a free cup of coffee while you wait for the next train.
 Additionally, dynamic scheduling in this mobility-as-a-service model means your phone can sync bus and train times, so passengers can step off the train and quickly onto their bus for home.
 It also adjusts these multimodal schedules by taking into account road conditions, traffic patterns and the weather.